novillo-cs/apcsa_material_archive_2023/lessons/stacks_queues/deque/directions.md

 resize the array
 - All methods should have a complexity of 0(1), except the toString()
 - If your have this arrayDeque ["hello", "my", "dear", "friends!"], the left element (hello) is the start, while the right element (friends!) is the end.
+- Resize the array when you try to add an element to any side side and the array is at capacity.
+The resize method should double the capacity of the deque and copy the values in the deque over in the correct order.
-- Throw an exception NoSuchElementException in methods remove and get methods in deque is empty
+- Throw an exception NoSuchElementException in methods remove and get methods in deque is empty.
 - Throw an exception NullPointerException in methods add if the element you are trying to add is null.

-Add (both first and last) will throw: NullPointerException - if the specified element is null (this deque does not permit null elements)
+In your Driver, you must create the objects like this:
+MyDeque<Integer> deque = new MyDeque<Integer>(7);
+MyDeque<String> deque = new MyDeque<String>(7);

 ```
     public class MyDeque<E>{